umbertogriffo/umbertogriffo/README.md

 - :tooth: I’m currently working at [Promaton](https://www.promaton.com/).

-- :oncoming_automobile: I developed an MLOps framework at [Cazoo](https://www.cazoo.co.uk/) to support the data science community with deploying, updating and maintaining models at scale.
+- :oncoming_automobile: I developed an MLOps framework at [Cazoo](https://www.cazoo.co.uk/) to support the data science community in deploying, updating, and maintaining models at scale.

-- :telescope: I was working at [Bose](https://www.bose.com/en_us/index.html) where I was enhancing the Bose Data Platform in leading and supporting Analytics & AI/ML workloads and applying MLOps best practices to help Data Scientists taking their models to production.
+- :telescope: I worked at [Bose](https://www.bose.com/en_us/index.html), where I enhanced the Bose Data Platform in leading and supporting Analytics & AI/ML workloads and applying MLOps best practices to help Data Scientists taking their models to production.

-- :bus: I have been working for a while at [tb.lx by Daimler Trucks & Buses](https://tblx.io/) where I implemented scalable Data Pipelines in batch and streaming to feed event-driven applications as well as developed Machine Learning models for Predictive Maintenance solutions.
+- :bus: I have been working for a while at [tb.lx by Daimler Trucks & Buses](https://tblx.io/), where I implemented scalable Data Pipelines in batch and streaming to feed event-driven applications and developed Machine Learning models for Predictive Maintenance solutions.

 - 👨‍💻 All of my open-source projects are available here on GitHub

-- 💬  Ask me about anything, I am happy to help
+- 💬  Ask me about anything.
+I am happy to help

 ### Guides
 - [Apache Spark - Best Practices and Tuning](https://umbertogriffo.gitbook.io/apache-spark-best-practices-and-tuning/)